kylenyh/knyh.github.io/README.md

 * Transformers and energy in magnetic fields
 * Energy and momentum in electromagnetic waves
 * Wave equation for electric and magnetic fields
-* Transformation of electric and magnetic fields
+* Transformations of electric and magnetic fields